Invivogen

 Details

-Monophosphoryl Lipid A (MPLA) is a natural compound extracted from the LPS component of the cell wall of Gram-negative bacteria.
-LPS is a potent activator of the immune system.
-Its recognition by TLR4 leads to NF-κB and IRF activation and the production of proinflammatory cytokines and interferons, respectively [1].
+LPS is a potent activator of TLR4, triggering both NF-κB and IRF-mediated production of pro-inflammatory cyokines and interferons [2].
 Thus, LPS features many characteristics needed for an effective vaccine adjuvant.
-However, large uncontrolled amounts of LPS are extremely toxic and can cause devastating diseases [2].
+However, large uncontrolled amounts of LPS are extremely toxic and can cause devastating diseases [3].
+This led to investigations to define, extract, or synthesize the immunologically active portion of LPS with the lowest toxicity, such as MPLA-SM and MPL®.

-Acidic extraction of Lipid A from LPS produces monophosphoryl Lipid A (MPLA), which displays reduced toxicity while retaining the ability to activate TLR4 [5,6].
-The reduced toxicity of MPLA is attributed to the preferential triggering of the IRF pathway upon TLR4 activation, resulting in decreased induction of inflammatory cytokines [7].
+The removal of the core carbohydrate group and one phosphate group from the glucosamine disaccharide by acidic treatement of LPS produces MPLA.
+This derivative displays reduced toxicity while retaining the ability to activate TLR4 [6, 7].
+It has been suggested that the reduced toxicity of MPLA is attributed to the preferential triggering of the IRF pathway upon TLR4 activation, resulting in decreased induction of inflammatory cytokines [8].
+InvivoGen's MPLA-SM is a research-grade MPLA extracted from LPS of S. minnesota.

 Back to the top